LoopKit/loopdocs/docs/version/development.md

     * There are updates to both Medtrum and Eversense in the `dev` branch (v3.14.5), which should be released to `main` very soon
 * Those on the Dana pump must keep building the feature branch, `feat/all-managers`

-Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.

 ### Branches